-30 This work evaluated the capability of Structure from Motion photogrammetry applied with low-cost UAV imagery to monitor bank erosion processes along a river reach.
+This work evaluated the capability of Structure from Motion photogrammetry applied with low-cost UAV imagery to monitor bank erosion processes along a river reach.
 The technique's precision was investigated by comparison with GPS points and an airborne laser scanning.
 Vertical bank profiles were analysed to identify stages of erosion and infer processes.
-We used a low-cost-consumer-grade UAVa with a 12 MP built-in camerastraight flight paths and a standard SfM workflow that achieved sufficient accuracy and resolution to recognize and quantify the different phases of the bank erosion cycle from bank profiles.
-Further refinements to the workflow are possible which could reduce linear errors and increase accuracy.

-- , flying 25 m from the least retreated bankline and 25 m above the floodplain level, which took oblique photographs with at least eight image overlaps of each bank point.
-The distribution of ground control points across the floodplain avoided excessive linear errors from model rotation, keeping the accuracy within the target of 1/25 times the bank height.
-Thus, this GCP distribution and image network geometry generated through SfM a digital surface model with sufficient accuracy and resolution to recognize signatures of the different phases of the bank erosion cycle from bank profiles. - For the adopted approach, tThe accuracy of the DSM constructed with the SfM technique did not significantly increase with more than eight photo overlaps along a single oblique UAV track.
+We used a low-cost UAV with a 12 MP built-in camera, flying 25 m from the least retreated bankline and 25 m above the floodplain level, which took oblique photographs with at least eight image overlaps of each bank point.
+The distribution of ground-control points across the floodplain avoided excessive linear errors from model rotation, keeping the accuracy within the target of 1/25 times the bank height.
+Thus, this GCP distribution and image network geometry generated through SfM a digital surface model with sufficient accuracy and resolution to recognize signatures of the different phases of the bank erosion cycle from bank profiles.

+The accuracy of the DSM constructed with the SfM technique did not significantly increase with more than eight photo overlaps along a single oblique UAV track.
 The coverage of bank area behind bank toe vegetation, on the other hand, was increased by adding a vertically oriented perspective, albeit without a significant accuracy increase.
 As a result, banks were surveyed with 2 cm resolution and a 10 cm elevation precision, whose mean was 1 cm and standard deviation 3 cm (~1:1400 relative to camera-object distance, in line with previous SfM topographic applications).
-This accuracy was confirmed along the river reach with airborne laser scanning, although the latter overestimated elevations - 15 over bank slopes.
+This accuracy was confirmed along the river reach with airborne laser scanning, although the latter overestimated elevations over bank slopes.
 Higher SfM errors were observed in areas beyond the extent of ground-control points, showing that control points should also be placed outside the monitoring reach and close to the bankline.
-Furthermore, the GCP distribution across the floodplain proved very-important to prevent model rotation along GCP axes, so a second line of GCP located further inland is recommended; together with proper targets, to reduce model errors as much as possible. - This investigation demonstrates the capabilities of a low-cost UAV to monitor banks at the process scale, while covering a mid-sized river reach of 1.2 km long in a single campaign.
+Furthermore, the GCP distribution across the floodplain proved very important to prevent model rotation along GCP axes, so a second line of GCP located further inland is recommended, together with proper targets, to reduce model errors as much as possible.

+This investigation demonstrates the capabilities of a low-cost UAV to monitor banks at the process scale, while covering a middle-size river reach of 1.2 km long in a single campaign.
 The combination of UAV and Structure from Motion photogrammetry can provide relevant information of the spatial structure of bank erosion processes, and with sufficient frequency of acquisition, represent the temporal evolution of morphological processes within the erosion cycle.
 This method can also be used to compute eroded volumes throughout different phases of the cycle and analyse the contribution of each mechanism to overall retreats.
-The applied technique is most suitable when measuring bank lengths not exceeding 3000 m, - 25 and its flexibility, fast deployment and high resolution are especially convenient for surveying highly irregular banks.
+The applied technique is most suitable when measuring bank lengths not exceeding 3000 m, and its flexibility, fast deployment and high resolution are especially convenient for surveying highly irregular banks.
 While this method can survey the full cycle of erosion, and not only pre- and post-event conditions, its main limitations are dense riparian vegetation and high water levels, as for most survey techniques.